LevinJ/FCND-Motion-Planning/README.md

 1). raw grid search

 Perfrom A* on the raw configuration space.
-The advantage is that the algorithm is guranteed to be complete as long as the grid resolution is small engough.
+The advantage is that the algorithm is guranteed to be complete as long as the grid resolution is small enough.
 The disadvantage is that path planned would often are very close to buiding, and are deemed a bit "unsafe".

 This is implemented in the `raw_grid_method ` function in the "mp_utils" file.